Varicose Vein Treatment Los Angeles

-Foam sclerotherapy is a modified version of traditional liquid sclerotherapy used for the treatment of spider veins.
-In foam sclerotherapy, a detergent class sclerosant (like STS or Polidocanol) is agitated with a gas (air, oxygen or carbon dioxide) to form foam.
+Foam sclerotherapy is a modified version of traditional liquid sclerotherapy used for the removal of spider veins.
+In foam sclerotherapy, a detergent class sclerosant (like STS) is agitated with a gas (air, oxygen or carbon dioxide) to form a foam.
 This foamed version of the sclerosant is then injected into a varicose vein with the aid of ultrasound imaging.

 Other Surgical and Non-Surgical Varicose Vein Treatment Options